-If the necessary resources were available, the ATSB's established operational structure with offices in most states would provide an ideal base from which to provide a timely and responsive domestic marine safety investigation service.
+If the necessary resources were available, the ATSB's established operational structure with offices in most states would provide a sound basis from which to provide a timely and responsive domestic marine safety investigation service.
 The ATSB's common legislative and procedural platforms would ensure consistency in investigation engagement and conduct.